lttrung112/karate-google-APIs/README.md

 - Still not cover output as xml verification
 - In verifying of responses of each test case, need to check more details responses of all attributes
 - There are some limitations of test data, I already marked as question in the code.
-- The test jobs still failed because some errors
+- The test jobs still have some failed case because some errors in expected results.
+- Need to optimize configuration of karate framework such as running in parallel mode, waiting for stable results.
 #### References
 - [Karate - Github Action](https://github.com/erikbos/karate-action)
 - [Karate](https://github.com/karatelabs/karate/)